 The Worship Business

-Zoë Abrams & James Soderholm
+Zoë Abrams & Dr. Soderholm

 JS: Freud argues that religious feelings and sentiments--and especially the need for an all- protective father--are the reasons why people seem to believe in supernatural beings and engage in religious practices.
 He thinks religion is the result of infantile helplessness.
 Is that all there is to the story of religion?
 Is Freud missing something?
 Was Marx also correct to diagnose religion as 'the opium of the people.'
 I am persuaded by these thinkers and they have helped me to overcome any need for religion at all.
 But I sometimes wonder if both Freud and Marx were being too reductive in their thinking.
 Were they both missing something important about spirituality?
 Or did they happily demolish religion and get us beyond our pathetic addiction to its comforting hallucinations?